Terrance Plummer: Professional career

-Pre-draft

 Washington Redskins

-After going undrafted in the 2015 NFL Draft, Plummer was signed by the Washington Redskins on May 2, 2015.
+After going undrafted in the 2015 NFL draft, Plummer was signed by the Washington Redskins on May 2, 2015.
 He put together a solid preseason as a middle linebacker and special teams contributor for the Redskins, finishing third on the team with 12 total tackles.
 On September 5, 2015, he was waived during final roster cuts before the start of the regular season, but signed to the team's practice squad the next day.
 Plummer was promoted to the active roster on September 19, 2015.
 Plummer played in three games, recording 1 special teams tackle, but was released October 5, 2015.

 Minnesota Vikings

 On October 27, 2015, the Minnesota Vikings signed Plummer to the practice squad.
 On December 1, 2015, he was released from practice squad.
 On December 8, 2015, Plummer was re-signed to the Vikings practice squad.
 On January 11, 2016, Plummer signed a reserve/future contract to the Minnesota Vikings.
 He was released on April 13, 2016.
 Then added again by the Minnesota Vikings on August 1, 2016.
 On August 30, 2016, Plummer was cut by the Vikings.